jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 - Once I was exposed to a team where we wrote Gherkin all the time, anything else felt like broken process.

 ---
+name: ucd

 # III.
 User-Centered Design

+---

+.f2[A.K.A.]

+.f3[Design Thinking]
+(Kelley, Stanford D-School)

+.f3[Human-Centered Design]
+(Kelley, IDEO)

+.f3[User-Centered Design]
+(Norman, The Design of Everyday Things)

+???

+- describe new ways of designing products and services
+- put people at the center
+- for our purposes they're equivalent

+---
+name: design-thinking
+background-image: url(images/design-thinking.png)

+---

+# Recap: Types of Stories

+- Feature stories
+- Bugs
+- Chores

+---

+# Recap: Well-Formed Stories

+- Gherkin
+- As a / I want to / Because
+- "Should" in title

+---

+# Recap: UCD

+- design is a team sport
+- diverge / converge
+- talk to users

 ---